-There’s no single answer to whether ivy plants like full sun.
-Different ivy species have different sun tolerances.
-Sun-loving varieties thrive in full sun to partial shade.
-Shade-loving types thrive in dappled to deep shade.
+There’s no single answer to whether ivy plants like full sun since different ivy species have different sun tolerances.
+Sun-loving varieties thrive in full sun to partial shade; shade-loving types thrive in dappled to deep shade.

-Popular shade-loving ivy includes English ivy (Hedera helix) an evergreen ivy with tri-lobed leaves that's moderately winter hardy.
+Popular shade-loving ivy includes English ivy (Hedera helix), an evergreen ivy with tri-lobed leaves that's moderately winter hardy.
 Algerian ivy (Hedera canariensis) is an evergreen ivy with large green and bronze leaves, suited for southern states.

-Where to Plant
+Where to Plant Ivy Plants

 Ivy prefers moist but well-drained soil rich in organic matter, such as is found on the forest floor.
 Ivy plants don't like standing water.
 As a landscape plant, ivy does well on steep or shaded banks and areas under trees that are too shady for grass.
 It also does well as an underplanting between shrubs.

 Propagation and Planting

-You can propagate most ivy varieties by cutting off several inches of a growing vine tip and putting it in water.
+You can propagate most ivy plants by cutting off several inches of a growing vine tip and putting it in water.
 Roots will emerge in about a month, and the cutting is ready to plant.
 Plant the cutting in the ground deep enough to cover all the roots and put a couple of inches of moist soil on top.

 In areas with mild winters, any ivy can become an invasive weed if not kept in check.
 The edges of your ivy patches need to be trimmed back two or three times a year.
 If the ground cover has gotten thicker than you want, use a hedge trimmer to cut it back down.
 This is best done in spring so new growth will quickly cover bald spots.
 Keeping ivy trimmed also will deter problems from slugs, snails, rodents and fungal diseases.

 Herb Kirchhoff has more than three decades of hands-on experience as an avid garden hobbyist and home handyman.
 Since retiring from the news business in 2008, Kirchhoff takes care of a 12-acre rural Michigan lakefront property and applies his experience to his vegetable and flower gardens and home repair and renovation projects.